4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 ### Social Media
 - Social media is an internet-based form of communication
+- Used to Boost sales or bash competition
 	- Allows
 		- Conversations online
 		- share info